Multilateral instrument (“MLI”) Overview

 The MLI modifies the application of thousands of bilateral tax treaties concluded with an aim to implement agreed minimum standards to counter treaty abuse and to improve dispute resolution mechanisms while providing flexibility to accommodate specific tax treaty policies.

-According to it, as of 30 April 2020, The MLI already covers 94 jurisdictions and entered into force on 1 July 2018.
+According to OECD, as of 29 June 2021, The MLI already covers 95 jurisdictions and entered into force on 1 July 2018.

 UK, Sweden, New Zealand are among the 9 countries having the MLI entered into force as early as 2018.
 24 more countries had MLI entered into force in 2019, namely France, Netherland, Singapore… Latvia, Mauritius, Iceland and Denmark are the recent countries get MLI entered into in force – early 2020.